 Review of the most important grammatical patterns in application to business geography, import-export trade, marketing, finance, accounting, taxation, workplace conditions and requirements; oral and written forms of presentation for work with German business.

 Theory, methodology, and practice of translation from German into English.

-Masterpieces and major trends of eighteenth-century German literature against the larger background of the political and social developments of the period.
+Masterpieces and major trends of the German literature of the Middle Ages, Renaissance and Baroque against the larger background of the political and social developments of the period.

-Masterpieces and major trends of 20th and 21st-century German literature against the larger background of the political and social developments of the period.
+Masterpieces and major trends of ninteenth-century German literature against the larger background of the political and social developments of the period.